Tuscarora Indian intarsia

 Bead Crochet

-Learn to crochet a bracelet or lanyard-type necklace from seed beads in this five-week course.
+Learn to crochet a bracelet or lanyard-type necklace from seed beads in this course.
 Crochet experience is helpful but not necessary.
 Patience is a must!

 Beadstringing, Beginning